-The IPO was managed by a syndicate of agents including Haywood Securities Inc., BMO Capital Markets, and TD Securities Inc., acting as joint bookrunners and co-lead agents (collectively, the "Co-Lead Agents") and Sprott Capital Partners LP and Canaccord Genuity Corp. (collectively, the "Canadian Agents"), and H.C.
-Wainwright & Co., LLC (together with the Canadian Agents, the "Agents") as special U.S. agent.
+The IPO was managed by a syndicate of agents including Haywood Securities Inc., BMO Capital Markets, and TD Securities Inc., acting as joint bookrunners and co-lead agents, together with Sprott Capital Partners LP, Canaccord Genuity Corp. and H.C.
+Wainwright & Co., LLC (collectively, the "Agents").

-In connection with the IPO, the Company granted the Agents an over-allotment option, exercisable in whole or in part, at the sole discretion of the Agents, at any time and from time to time, for a period of 30 days following the closing of the IPO, to purchase up to an additional 5% of the number of Units sold under the IPO from the Company at the Offering Price.
-On December 17, 2019 and December 23, 2019, the Company issued an aggregate of 861,000 additional Listed Warrants pursuant to the exercise of such option by the Agents, for gross proceeds of \$215,250.
+In connection with the IPO, the Company granted the Agents an over-allotment option (the "Over-Allotment Option"), exercisable for a period of 30 days following the closing of the IPO, to purchase up to an additional 5% of the number of Units sold under the IPO from the Company at the Offering Price.
+On December 17, 2019 and December 23, 2019, the Company issued an aggregate of 861,000 additional Listed Warrants pursuant to partial exercises of the Over-Allotment Option by the Agents, for gross proceeds of \$215,250.